 The city lasted from Jericho, Harappa, and Catal Hüyük to its ruin in Paterson, New Jersey (as one poet specified), from Troy to Dublin: Joyce's long chord.
 Pound in the Cantos makes another chord of meaning with the beginning and end of Venice, Europe's first outpost against the barbarians.
 (Georgia Review, Winter 1974, Vol. 28 No. 4, pp. 645-6; accessed online at https://www.jstor.org/stable/41397160).

 Keep in mind that the period invoked by Davenport opened in the wake of World War II (Williams' Paterson was published in parts between 1946 and 1958) and had witnessed the rise of Fascism and Totalitarianism in Europe, arising from developments further back, in the late 19th and early 20th centuries.
 I believe that this history forms the background for Davenport's argument.
 But my intention here is nevertheless to suggest that place, perhaps especially as defined in connection with urban environments, continues to resonate and matter to the making of meaning within human communities-- though given the geomantic implications here I might suggest that space, rather than "place" per se, may matter more.
 Davenport has a point in suggesting that with the advent of the automobile, the city became an occluded locale, somewhat alienated from human experience, but the image he conjures of people morphing into "gypsies and barbarians camping in the ruins of the one unit of civilization which man has thus far evolved", overreaches.
 Davenport's railroad, and later, the automobile, may stand in for the depredations of Industrial Capitalism more generally.
-But my experience of cities and of human communities more generally has been quite different.
-Human capacity is dauntless; people do not simply succumb.
+But my experience of cities and of human communities -- whether in cities or in outlying areas -- has been quite different.
+Human capacity is dauntless; which is to say that people do not simply succumb.
 In my view, the city has retained its significance as a locus of meaningful human experience and identity.

 I'll offer a closer look at Williams' Paterson at some other time.
 For the moment, here are some thoughts on Paterson – and Camden – spun on a thread of personal reflections.